African American Soldiers in the American Revolution – A Brief History

 Image c/o “Forgotten Heroes” from the Lies & Legends Series.

 While entire companies of white soldiers deserted to go home to farms and family businesses, the black soldier, with few exceptions, remained.
 By the winter of 1777 – 78, at Valley Forge, PA, the American army had thinned so much from desertions and furloughs that in some regiments, the ratio between white and black soldier was as high as four to one.
 As such, by mid-winter, black soldiers in Washington’s army represented sixteen percent of those present!
 Over eight hundred men of arms were African Americans with an additional two to four hundred pioneers.
-For detailed research and breakdown of individual regimental percentages of black soldiers at Valley Forge, please go to on this web site.
+For detailed research and breakdown of individual regimental percentages of black soldiers at Valley Forge, please check out the following article:

 These black soldiers had not only proven themselves in battle, but also in their dedication to remain by their commanding officers side through the most trying times.
 At the same time, Congress continued to put pressure on states to fulfill their required numbers of troops.
 As such, in 1778, while at Valley Forge, Brigadier James Mitchell Varnum of Rhode Island received permission from General Washington to return to Rhode Island to recruit.
 The two Rhode Island regiments had been devastated by sickness, expired enlistments, and battle casualties and were desperate to fill troop vacancies.
 In a state that had a large African American population (Newport Rhode Island was the nation’s center for the slave trade), Varnum had a plan.
 Once there, he would meet with the Rhode Island Assembly to convince them to finance a newly recruited regiment of African American slaves who in return, would be granted their freedom.
 The assembly would bankroll the masters’ fees to purchase the slaves outright to serve for the duration of the war.
 The slaves would be freed upon their enlistment whose owners would receive payment in accordance to a committee’s valuation of said slave.
 Governor Nicholas Cooke of Rhode Island, reported the assembly’s decision to establish the Rhode Island 1st regiment, the first all-black regiment, to Washington.
 He boasted that liberty would be given to every effective slave who donned the uniform and that upon his passing muster, he became absolutely free and was entitled to all the wages, bounties, and encouragements given to any other soldier.